kragen/derctuo/markdown/scribal-basic.md

 [3]: https://hwiegman.home.xs4all.nl/gw-man/SCREENS.html

-This generates a graceful string-art approximation of a quadratic Bézier curve when you RUN it, which is super cool when you're 8.
-It's only three bytes longer than a minimal Java program that does nothing at all:
+This generates a graceful string-art approximation of a quadratic Bézier curve when you RUN it, which is super cool when you’re 8.
+It’s only three bytes longer than a minimal Java program that does nothing at all: